-Jesse Jackson Says President Donald Trump ‘Would Not Qualify To Get Into Jesus’ Kingdom’ And Here Is Why
+Jesse Jackson Says President Donald Trump ‘Would Not Qualify To Get Into Jesus’ Kingdom’ — Here’s Why

 — Fox News (@FoxNews) September 2, 2017

 There are many interesting views from all sides at this time and the main topic at hand is President Donald Trump.
-While some feel that Trump needs to remain in office or else there could be the second civil war, others believe that this is more of a spiritual thing.
+While some feel that Trump needs to remain in office or else there could be a second civil war, others believe that this is more of a spiritual thing.
 Jesse Jackson has always been very outspoken and he held nothing back when he decided to say that he doesn’t think the president would qualify to get into the kingdom of Jesus Christ.

 [Featured Image by Gerald Herbert/AP Images]